TomasEkeli/getgravatars/README.md

 Console application to download gravatar images and store them in a local folder.

-Intende use us is to get the images of contributors in [gource](https://gource.io) videos, but this can also be used for any other case where you'd like a local copy of the gravatars of a set of e-mail addresses.
+Intended use us is to get the images of contributors in [gource](https://gource.io) videos, but this can also be used for any other case where you'd like a local copy of the gravatars of a set of e-mail addresses.